theriex/membic/src/client/iTunesMac/README.txt

   - Uninstall: removes core script files from iTunes

 Other script files are from general hacking and are kept around for example code.

-To edit an applescript file, double click it in the Finder to bring it up in the AppleScript editor.
-Edit, compile and run.
+To develop, double click an applescript file in the Finder to bring it up in the AppleScript editor.
+Make changes, compile and export to .scpt format to run locally.
+Save as text.

-To test locally:
+To test:
  1. Run Packager.applescript to zip things up for release
  2. cp ../../../docroot/downloads/iTunesMac.zip ~/Downloads/
  3. double click iTunesMac.zip in ~/Downloads to expand it